IAMconsortium/units/README.rst

     >>> import pint
     >>> pint.set_application_registry(registry)

-    # Now used by default
+    # Now used by default for pint top-level classes and methods
     >>> pint.Quantity('1.2 tce')
     1.2 <Unit('tonne_of_coal_equivalent')>